 Walk-in coolers and freezers (walk-ins) are large, insulated refrigerated spaces with access door(s) large enough for people to enter.
 Walk-ins are used to temporarily store refrigerated or frozen food or other perishable items.
 The equipment is composed of an envelope (panels and doors) and a refrigeration system.

-The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) and others filed a lawsuit against the 2014 rule which resulted in a settlement agreement.
+The Air-Conditioning, Heating, and Refrigeration Institute (AHRI) and Lennox filed a lawsuit against the 2014 rule which resulted in a settlement agreement.
 Among other things, the settlement agreement remanded the standards for certain types of walk-in refrigeration systems to DOE for rulemaking using a negotiated rulemaking process.
-Of the 19 standards established in the 2014 final rule, 6 were remanded.
 In 2015, a working group comprised of manufacturers, efficiency advocates, contractors, and DOE successfully negotiated new standards for the remanded equipment types, and DOE published a final rule in 2017 based on the working group recommendations.

-Walk-in coolers and freezers are generally assembled on-site from pre-fabricated wall, ceiling, and floor panels; doors; a refrigerator system; and electrical components.
-Technology options for reducing walk-in energy consumption include improved insulation, floating head pressure control, evaporator fan control, and high-efficiency compressors, fan blades, and fan motors.
+Walk-in coolers and freezers are generally assembled on site from pre-fabricated wall, ceiling, and floor panels; doors; a refrigerator system; and electrical components.
+Technology options for reducing walk-in energy consumption include improved insulation, higher-efficiency compressors and fan motors, improved heat exchangers, and fan speed control.